-Enter your name(s), identifying number, address, and tax year as shown on the annual return you are filing with Form 8938.
+Enter your name(s) and taxpayer identification number (TIN) as shown on the annual return you are filing with Form 8938.

 If you are a specified individual (see Specified individual, earlier) for less than the entire tax year, you only have to report the information for the part of the year that you are a specified individual.